 Youth Presence at Goldman Prize Ceremonies

-As well as being invited to both the San Francisco and Washington D.C. ceremonies, each year hundreds of youth from local schools and environmental groups join us for an exclusive Q&A session with the latest Prize winners.
+In addition to being invited to both the San Francisco and Washington, D.C., ceremonies, each year hundreds of youths from local schools and environmental groups join us for an exclusive Q&A session with the latest Prize winners.

 Before the 2016 ceremony, Brower Youth Award winner, Jess Grady-Benson chaired an event with Destiny Watford (2016, United States) and Luis Jorge Rivera Herrera (2016, Puerto Rico) as speakers.
 These Prize winners shared their stories and answered questions from members of local groups, such as the City Arts & Tech High School, Youth United for Community Action, and the Alliance for Climate Education.
 We seek to involve diverse students and young people, with a passion for and an interest in the environment.

 Below are some testimonials from young attendees of the ceremonies: